OctoText/OctoText/README.md

 <img width="326" alt="OctoText2" src="assets/img/IMG_6016.PNG"> Email printer events!
 <img width="640" alt="Recieve Email" src="assets/img/octotext-email.png">
 </p>

-OctoText will notify you via text (or email) on common printer events.
-The current list of events are:

-There is also a test message that is used to verify your settings

 ## Setup

 Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html)